-Nebraska is a state on the Great Plains of the Midwestern United States.
-The state's capital is Lincoln and its largest city is Omaha, on the Missouri River.
+The state of Nebraska is located on the Great Plains of the Midwestern United States.
+Nebraska, referred to as the Cornhusker State, is known for its production of corn (ranked third in the country), love of college football, and status of being home to the world’s largest porch swing.
+The capital of Nebraska is Lincoln and the state’s largest city is Omaha, located on the Missouri River.

 |Nebraska in Numbers:|